-The QCWA Country Kitchens program will engage and up-skill QCWA members with the aim of building capacity to support the community towards increase fruit and vegetable consumption.
+The QCWA Country Kitchens program engages and up-skills QCWA members with the aim of building capacity to support the community towards increasing their fruit and vegetable consumption.

-The QCWA has a high civic profile and strong connection with local communities throughout rural and remote Queensland.
-This extensive network and membership base will provide an excellent platform to deliver healthier cooking and skills development programs to support people to cook healthier meals at home.
+The QCWA has a high civic profile and strong connection with local communities throughout Queensland.
+This extensive network and membership base will provide an excellent platform to deliver healthier cooking and skills development programs to support Queenslanders to cook healthier meals at home.

-The Queensland Government is funding the program for the period August 1, 2015, through until June 30, 2018.
+The Queensland Government is funding the program for an extended period until June 30, 2019.

-During this three-year period, the program will be delivered to 80+ regional, rural and remote communities by our QCWA Country Kitchens team.
-The aim is to promote healthier eating through 5 key messages and encourage local QCWA member to be advocates and encourage their own friends, families and local community members to do the same.
+Over the past three-years, the program was delivered to over 80 regional, rural and remote communities by our QCWA Country Kitchens team.
+The program successfully promotes healthier eating through 5 key messages and encourages local QCWA members (already excellent advocates) to encourage their own friends, families and local community members to change their unhealthy behaviours.